s-nlp/paradetox/README.md

 All these steps were done to ensure high quality of the data and make the process of collection automated.
 For more details please refer to the original paper.

 ## ParaDetox Dataset
-As a results,  we get paraphrases for 11,939 toxic sentences (on average 1.66 paraphrases per sentence), 19,766 paraphrases total.
+As a result,  we get paraphrases for 11,939 toxic sentences (on average 1.66 paraphrases per sentence), 19,766 paraphrases total.
 The whole dataset can be found [here](https://github.com/skoltech-nlp/paradetox/blob/main/paradetox/paradetox.tsv).
 The examples of samples from ParaDetox Dataset:

 ![](https://github.com/skoltech-nlp/paradetox/blob/main/img/paraphrase_example.png)